-Potential drinking water threats within the Peats Point Wellhead Protection Area are prescribed by the Clean Water Act and listed in Table 4-3 of Chapter 4.
-The circumstances under which these threats may be considered as Significant Moderate or Low are referenced in the Provincial Table of Circumstances (MOE, March, 2010).
+The circumstances under which these threats may be considered as Significant Moderate or Low are referenced in the Provincial Table of Circumstances (MOE, March, 20102018).
 A summary of the list of Provincial Tables relative to each vulnerable zone is provided by Table 5-16.
-The location of the vulnerable zones where threats listed in these tables may occur (see Map 5-4).
+The location of the vulnerable zones where threats listed in these tables may occur (see are shown on Map 5-4).